failure-driven/layered-testing-presentation/submission.md

   Milewski picked up BDD from Perryn about 10 years ago and brings a wide variety of experience to the topic.
-Selena on the other hand is a new developer that specifically sought out Perryn to learn BDD and test driven development and brings a perspective of someone who has just freshly learnt the concpets.
+Selena on the other hand is a new developer that specifically sought out Perryn to learn BDD and test driven development and brings a perspective of someone who has just freshly learned the concepts.

   Together they present in accessible way from beginner through intermediate to experienced.
-Also basing the presentation on an open source demo of the style of testing gives participants of the talk a valuable resrouce to find out in more depth about this style of writing software.
+Also basing the presentation on an open source demo of the style of testing gives participants of the talk a valuable resource to find out in more depth about this style of writing software.

 2 people:
   Although either of us could present the subject we thought that it would be more approachable and lively if both of us were on stage.
 We also both encouraged each other to get this topic to a level at which we can present.
-  That said Selena has applied to do another talk.
-As we understand it each presenter can only do 1 talk.
-If it happens that both her individual talk and this talk were to be selected to presnt, we would hope that there would be leniency to that ruling.

 ### Tags